 These beautiful turf houses at Þverá (9 in all) date back to the 19th century and were built in 1849-1851.
-People lived in the turf farm until 1964.
-Times have changed for sure.
-Once upon a time everybody in Iceland lived in turf houses, rich and poor alike.
+People lived on the turf farm until 1964.
+Times have changed for sure, as once upon a time, everybody in Iceland lived in turf houses, rich and poor alike.

-Seeing that in this area there is a lot of lava then these turf houses are mainly built up of lava rock much like my old family turf houses at Grenjaðarstaður, which is very close to Þverá turf house.
+Seeing that in this area there is a lot of lava then these turf houses are mainly built with lava rocks much like my old family turf house at Grenjaðarstaður, which is very close to Þverá turf house.
 The roofs of the turf house are insulated with dwarf-birch and covered with turf.

-We were guided through this large turf house and Áskell told us about what it was like growing up here as a boy.
-Inside there is an old hearth kitchen and a pantry, 2 living rooms, a sitting room and many other rooms, including the cowshed.
+I want to show you what Þverá turf house looks like on the inside, as I got this rare opportunity to be guided through this large turf house, and Áskell told us about what it was like growing up here as a boy.
+Inside I saw an old hearth kitchen and a pantry, 2 living rooms, a sitting room and many other rooms, including the cowshed.